 Click here to view and download Community Tennis Associations Quick Reference Online Resource Guide.

-The Intermountain Section acknowledges that the advocacy effort will be a long term project, but we know that over the next several years we will become more knowledgeable, more successful and our network of informed and supportive individuals will increase.
+USTA Intermountain acknowledges that the advocacy effort will be a long term project, but we know that over the next several years we will become more knowledgeable, more successful and our network of informed and supportive individuals will increase.

 By signing up with us, we ask that you be the liaison between USTA Intermountain, your USTA District, and your local community.
 We hope that you will work with us to improve local advocacy efforts.